-The course provides opportunities for educators to develop requisite goals, plans, and materials for teacher development workshops in their school to enhance their peers' understanding and skills in relation to the engineering design process utilizing an integrated approach.
-The methodology will include problem solving, collaborative learning, multiple criteria and tools for assessment, and case study analysis.
-This is one of four required STEM Core courses.
 This course is designed for educators to gain an understanding of the engineering design process and develop practical ways to integrate engineering design into the classroom.
 Topics include fundamentals of engineering design, engineering in society, techniques for eliciting design requirements and constraints, and instructional strategies to support student engagement with open-ended engineering design challenges.
-Because of this course, students will: a) conduct, analyze, and synthesize research that addresses classroom or curricular issues; b) use technology to support learning and productivity; c) use knowledge of current global and local trends, practices, and issues in STEM education (particularly engineering); and d) use appropriate assessment and problem-solving strategies.
+As a result of this course, students will: a) conduct, analyze, and synthesize research that addresses classroom or curricular issues; b) use technology to support learning and productivity; c) use knowledge of current global and local trends, practices, and issues in STEM education (particularly engineering); and d) use appropriate assessment and problem-solving strategies.